 Sentencing set for man who tried to fight for Islamic State

-CHARLESTON, S.C.
-(AP) — A South Carolina man who pleaded guilty to trying to fight for the Islamic State group is being sentenced.
+COLUMBIA, S.C.
+(AP) — Sentencing has been scheduled for a South Carolina man who pleaded guilty to trying to fight for the Islamic State group.

-Federal court documents show sentencing is set for Monday morning for 20-year-old Zakaryia Abdin in Charleston.
+Federal court documents show 20-year-old Zakaryia Abdin is expected to be sentenced January 24.
 He faces up to 20 years in prison.

 Abdin pleaded guilty in August to attempting to provide material support to a terrorist organization.
-He was arrested at Charleston’s airport in 2017 as he tried to board a plane for Jordan.
-Authorities say Abdin told an agent posing as an Islamic State recruiter he wanted to torture an American.
+When Abdin was arrested at Charleston’s airport in 2017 as he tried to board a plane for Jordan, authorities say he told an agent posing as an Islamic State recruiter he wanted to torture an American.